Formula to Calculate Dividend Yield

 They both consult a financial consultant.
-And the financial consultant told both X and Y that usually when a company pays more dividend yield, the company’s growth potential is not that good and vice versa.
+And the financial consultant told both X and Y that usually, when a company pays more dividend yield, the company’s growth potential is not that good and vice versa.

 Knowing that X thought upon his decision to buy the share for more dividend yield, but Y got happy knowing that she made a prudent decision.

 From the above example, it’s clear that dividend yield has a lot to do with how a company is approaching its future potential.
-That’s why for an investor, it’s an important measure.
-But to get a sound knowledge of a company; the investor also needs to look at other measures like market value of the company, enterprise value, net income for the last year, financial statements etc.
+That’s why, for an investor, it’s an important measure.
+But to get a sound knowledge of a company, the investor also needs to look at other measures like the market value of the company, enterprise valueEnterprise ValueEnterprise Value is a measure of a company's total value that spans the entire market rather than just the equity value.
+It includes all debt and equity-based ownership claims.
+This value, which is calculated as the market value of debt + market value of equity - cash and cash equivalents, is particularly relevant when valuing a takeover., net income for the last year, financial statements, etc.

 Example of Dividend Yield Formula

 Good Inc. is offering a dividend of $4 per share.
-Binny has bought few shares of Good Inc. at $100 per share.
+Binny has bought a few shares of Good Inc. at $100 per share.
 What would be the dividend yield of Good Inc.?

 On the surface, this is a simple example.
-First, we will calculate the dividend yield and then we will discuss how we can interpret this.
+First, we will calculate the dividend yield, and then we will discuss how we can interpret this.

 - We know the dividend per share.
 It is $4 per share.

-- We also know the price per share i.e. $100 per share.
+- We also know the price per share i.e., $100 per share.

-Dividend yield of Good Inc. is then –
+The Dividend yield of Good Inc. is then –

 - Dividend Yield = Annual Dividend per Share / Price per Share = $4 / $100 = 4%.

 An investor who doesn’t know the growth potential of Good Inc. may judge that the dividend yield is too low.
-However, Good Inc. may have a great growth potential for which it pays less dividend and concentrates more on the maximization of wealthMaximization Of WealthWealth maximization means the maximization of the shareholder’s wealth as a result of an increase in share price thereby increasing the market capitalization of the company.
+However, Good Inc. may have a great growth potential for which it pays less dividends and concentrates more on the maximization of wealthMaximization Of WealthWealth maximization means the maximization of the shareholder’s wealth as a result of an increase in share price thereby increasing the market capitalization of the company.
 The share price increase is a direct function of how competitive the company is, its positioning, growth strategy, and how it generates profits. for the shareholders.